ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 output view Person;
 ```

-This behavior applies for any view output without an alias, regardless of whether the view is output in the module where it has been defined, or a module where it has been imported, even when it has been imported using an alias import.
+This behavior applies for any view output without an alias, regardless of whether the view is output in the module where it is defined, or a module where it is imported, even when it is imported by using an alias import.
 For example, in the output view `MyPerson`, this example results in the view being output under its original qualified name `personModule.Person` and not under its local alias `MyPerson`

 ```
 module employeeModule;